What keywords are right for your website?

 - Google Keyword Planner

 - Moz Keyword Explorer

 For a complete list, check out this other guide with the best free keyword research tools for SEO.
 It doesn’t really matter which keyword planner you use as long as it allows you to check the keyword search volume and difficulty score as explained in steps 5 and 6 of this guide below.

 4. Choose the Best Keywords for SEO Relevance

 SEO relevance, topical relevance, or content relevance are all the same thing.
 And this concept for picking keywords is very important for the long-term success of your website.

-Essentially, these terms refer to how well the information on a website corresponds to a set of search queries.
+As mentioned in this other guide that gives a full list of SEO keyword examples, these terms refer to how well the information on a website corresponds to a set of search queries.